Feelings & Behaviors

-Change in affect, crying, appearing depressed, decreased interest in themselves or others or activities that they used to enjoy.
+Change in effect, crying, appearing depressed, decreased interest in themselves or others or activities that they used to enjoy.
 A change of appetite, prolonged withdrawal, nervousness or low self-esteem.
-Many will not be able to articulate their emotions or what they need to feel better, therefore adults may need to validate and normalized their feelings and give them alternative opportunities to express themselves through art, play or physical activities.
+Many will not be able to articulate their emotions or what they need to feel better, therefore adults may need to validate and normalize their feelings and give them alternative opportunities to express themselves through art, play or physical activities.

 It is important to consider the child's developmental understanding and tendency to believe that thoughts cause actions.
 Younger children are also egocentric and believe they have great powers.
 Through magical thinking, they might blame themselves for the illness or death, for most children remember every mean word or fight and feel they “caused” the death.
 It is important to review the cause of the illness/death and address these feelings directly.

-It can be difficult for a child to admit, but quite normal for a child to feel, relieved that their sibling is not suffering any more.
+It can be difficult for a child to admit, but quite normal for a child to feel, relieved that their sibling is not suffering anymore.
 They also may be glad to be reclaiming “normalcy” in their home and their parent’s attention.
 For example, a child whose sibling has been sick for several years and whose parents spent most of the time in the hospital may feel some sense of relief after the sibling dies and the parents return home.
-It is imperative that the message be given that this is a natural and normal reaction and is in no way indicative of a lack of love.
+It is imperative that the message is given that this is a natural and normal reaction and is in no way indicative of a lack of love.

 Will I die?
 Suddenly the world feels very unsafe and unpredictable.
 There may be an increased awareness that a parent might die and the possibility that they too could become sick or die.
 They may worry about the safety of others, and fear that there might not always be someone there to care for them.
 This can heighten their fears, causing separation anxiety in many forms.
 Bedtimes can be difficult, as a child may be flooded with thoughts and feelings when the night becomes quiet and dark.
 During this time, nightmares are very common.